 If we assume or can prove absolute power corrupts absolutely then saints, the honest and the hitherto incorruptible can somehow be corrupted by the paraphernalia and pomp of power once in office.
 The ONT has no greater job than to co-opt, compromise and corrupt those elected and appointed to power.
 If necessary the ONT would even corrupt office clerks, accounts clerks, drivers, messengers and other auxiliary staff to achieve their ends.
 The ONT is the biggest challenge to the maturation of democracy in Nigeria and protects the leaders in power from the wrath of an ever-dissatisfied electorate.

-As such Nigeria’s challenge is doubled by the fact that if the electorate wants the those in power to be afraid governing “as they like” because of the existentially threatening reactions, they would have to make themselves become a bigger threat than the ONT and / or even decimate the power of the ONT itself.
-Of what use has the ONT been to Nigeria other than steal the wealth of of the nation and rendering it poor?
+As such Nigeria’s challenge is doubled by the fact that if the electorate wants those in power to be afraid governing “as they like” because of the existentially threatening reactions, they would have to make themselves become a bigger threat than the ONT and / or even decimate the power of the ONT itself.
+Of what use has the ONT been to Nigeria other than steal the wealth of the nation, stagnate real growth and rendering it poor?
 Nigerians lack clean water, electricity, good roads, guaranteed salaries, security and health care only because the ONT want the money for themselves.

-The ONT is so used to taking Nigerian citizens for granted in the extreme, that even with warning, it will not be too difficult to suprise it decisively.
-They are now too reliant on “mumu citizens” that the mere plural existence of a “wisened up citizens”will wipe them out.
+The ONT is so used to taking Nigerian citizens for granted in the extreme, that even with warning, it will not be too difficult to surprise it decisively.
+They are now too reliant on “mumu citizens” that the mere plural existence of a “wisened up citizens”will dislodge and decimate them out with certainty.

-Those who are in power administer with downward causation, simply put, top-down commands mechanisms.
+Those who are in power administer with downward causation, simply put, top-down command or coordination mechanisms.
 In a democracy the vote of citizens counters the instruments of power through upward causation, put otherwise, the votes of the electorate can remove those in power through elections.
 When Nigerians continue to accept “bought and sold elections” their most important and rightful capability within the democracy has been stolen.

-To those who say “we have heard this all before”, it is because you have heard too few times that its realities are not in the psyche on the nation despite ist enabling and indispensible usefulness for citizens and their futures.
+To those who say “we have heard this all before”, it is because you have heard too few times that its realities are not in the psyche of the nation despite its enabling and indispensable usefulness for citizens and their futures.